Qarik-Group/ultimate-guide-to-bosh/docs/instances.md

     └── zookeeper
 ```

 As discussed above, the `monit` file is the entry point for a job template being used to run Linux processes.
-The contents of this file tell monit what command to run to start or stop any Linux processes that are required:
+The contents of this file tell Monit what command to run to start or stop any Linux processes that are required:

 ```
 check process zookeeper